handsontable/hyperformula/docs/guide/compatibility-with-google-sheets.md

 ### Date and time formats

-In Google Sheets, date and time formats depend on your configured locale, whereas in HyperFormula you can [set them up freely](i18n-overview.md#date-and-time-formats).
+In Google Sheets, date and time formats depend on the spreadsheet's configured locale and are shared across all users, whereas in HyperFormula you can [set them up freely](i18n-overview.md#date-and-time-formats).

 Options related to date and time formats:
 - [`dateFormats`](../api/interfaces/configparams.md#dateformats)